eyeseast/awesome-journalism/README.md

  - [Datawrapper](https://datawrapper.de/) - Create charts and maps in just four steps.
 This tool reduces the time you need to create visualizations from hours to minutes.
  - [Raw](http://raw.densitydesign.org/) - Tool to create interactive graphics from tabular data
  - [charted](http://www.charted.co/) - Create charts from CSVs or spreadsheet links
+ - [timeline.js](http://timeline.knightlab.com/) - Creates timelines that are easy and intuitive to use

 ## Maps